robotics-4-all/commlib-py/README.md

 # commlib-py
-Broker-based communication library written in python implementing the most common communication patterns for Cyber-Physical Systems.
+Broker-based communication framework written in python 3.
+Implements the most common communication patterns (RPC/ReqResp, PubSub) over a message broker.
+A message broker is a communication middleware responsible for routing messages to the proper endpoints.
+Some examples of message brokers are: AMQP-based brokers (e.g. RabbitMQ), Apache Kafka, MQTT brokers (e.g. Mosquito) and Redis.

+Yes, Redis can also be used as a message broker for RPC and PubSub communication!!

 # Installation